 The student's research adviser will select the thesis examination committee, consisting of two UCF faculty members and at least one other acknowledged forensic expert in the field.
 The student will present his/her thesis for examination by the committee.
 The thesis must be judged worthy of publication by the review committee and may not be submitted for examination until approved.
 For students choosing to conduct research at non-UCF sites, the thesis adviser may visit the student's laboratory where the research is to be performed, before the research begins and on a regular basis until the work is complete.

 - Forensic Analysis Concentration: The Forensic Analysis concentration emphasizes the application of modern chromatographic, spectroscopic and micro-analytical techniques to problems in forensic science.
-This specialized program option is not designed for international applicants.

 - Forensic Biochemistry Concentration: The Forensic Biochemistry concentration has a strong biochemistry-DNA focus to serve the needs of supervisory personnel in DNA sections of crime laboratories.
 National DNA standards mandate that such personnel have advanced degrees.
-This specialized program option is not designed for international applicants.

 The nonthesis concentration is specifically designed for the forensic analyst who currently holds employment in an operational forensic laboratory or has previously worked for a minimum of three years in an operational forensic laboratory.
 Applicants who do not meet these criteria must apply for one of the thesis-based concentrations.
-International applicants should apply for the Forensic Professional Concentration.
+This specialized program option is not designed for international applicants.

 - Forensic Professional Concentration: The Forensic Professional concentration is comprised of 34 credit hours of study beyond the bachelor of science degree but does not require an original laboratory-based research project.
 The Forensic Professional concentration culminates in a one-credit-hour independent study capstone project performed under the direction of one of the faculty members in the program.

-International students (F or J visa) are required to enroll in a full-time course load of 9 credit hours during the fall and spring semesters.
+International students (F or J visa) are required to enroll in the in-person version of this program and a full-time course load of 9 credit hours during the fall and spring semesters.
 Only 3 of the 9 credit hours may be taken in a completely online format.
 For a detailed listing of enrollment requirements for international students, please visit http://global.ucf.edu/.
 If you have questions, please consult UCF Global at 407-823-2337.

 UCF is not authorized to provide online courses or instruction to students in some states.
 Refer to State Restrictions for current information.